Mi-V-Ecosystem/mi-v-ecosystem.github.io/_docs/8-fpga-user.md

    - Configure the clocks.
    - Change the MSSIO configuration.
    - Configure DDR/L2 memory partition.
-   - Generate the MSS configuration.
+   - Generate the MSS configuration as a MSS component file (cxz).
 3. Follow the Libero SoC design flow:
    - Import the MSS component.
    - Add custom HDL.